epogrebnyak/learn-plot/README.md

 ------

 - [ ] sort out code written at different time for plotting
-- [ ] adopt fat declarative plotting with altair
+- [ ] adopt fast declarative plotting with altair
 - [ ] list videos about plotting

 Videos: